VIDA-NYU/bdi-kit/README.md

 # bdi-kit

 The `bdi-kit` is a library that assist users in performing data harmonization.
-It provides state-of-the-art tools to streamline the process of integrating and transforming disparate datasets (with a focus on biomedical data), and includes APIs and visualizations for peforming tasks such as:
+It provides state-of-the-art tools to streamline the process of integrating and transforming disparate datasets (with a focus on biomedical data), and includes APIs for performing tasks such as:
 - Schema matching
 - Value matching
 - Data transformation to a target schema/standard